Paragraph Examples – Narrative, Persuasive, Descriptive and Many More February 28, 2011

 5. Critique: I am going to CRITIQUE the Blue Whales’ first baseball game of the new season.

-The Blue Whales just played their first baseball game of the new season, and I think there is a lot to be excited about.
-Though they lost, they were playing the team that won the championship last year.
+The Blue Whales just played their first baseball game of the new season; I believe there is much to be excited about.
+Although they lost, it was against an excellent team that had won the championship last year.
 The Blue Whales fell behind early but showed excellent teamwork and came back to tie the game.
-They had 15 hits and scored 8 runs.
+The team had 15 hits and scored 8 runs.
 That’s excellent!
-However, they had 5 fielding errors which kept the other team in the lead nearly the entire game.
-The game ended with the umpire making a bad call, and if the call had gone the other way, the Blue Whales may have actually won.
-It wasn’t a victory, but I say the Blue Whales look like they have a shot at the championship if they continue to improve.
+Unfortunately, they had 5 fielding errors, which kept the other team in the lead the entire game.
+The game ended with the umpire making a bad call, and if the call had gone the other way, the Blue Whales might have actually won the game.
+It wasn’t a victory, but I say the Blue Whales look like they have a shot at the championship, especially if they continue to improve.

 Persuasive Paragraph and Argumentative Paragraph